babbyy-shark/nanomatch/README.md

 prevent false sharing between the producer (engine) and consumer (logger) cores.

 ### Profiling Result
 Callgrind revealed that **44% of CPU instructions in benchmarks were heap allocator calls** — confirming the memory pool is the single highest-impact optimisation for production workloads.
 Only 8% of instructions were actual matching logic.

 ---

 ## Key Engineering Challenges

-**1. `assert()` silently disabled in Release builds** A quantity conservation check using `assert()` appeared to pass, but the numbers showed a mismatch.
+**1. `assert()` silently disabled in Release builds** A quantity conservation check using `assert()` appeared to pass silently while the numbers showed a mismatch.
 Root cause: CMake Release mode passes `-DNDEBUG`, which strips all `assert()` calls at compile time.
 Fixed by replacing with explicit `if`-checks that work in all build modes.

 **2. Const correctness compiler error**
 `BestBid()` / `BestAsk()` were called on a `const OrderBook&`.
 The compiler refused